 What are the Types of Tennis Courts?

-Depending upon the playing surface, there are 5 types of tennis courts.
+Depending on the playing surface, there are 5 types of tennis courts.

 Check the list of 4 prestigious Grand Slams and ATP Masters 1000 played on different types of tennis surfaces.